apache/struts-site/source/core-developers/requiredstring-validator.md

 ---
 layout: core-developers
 title: requiredstring validator
+parent:
+    title: Validation
+    url: validation.html
 ---

 # requiredstring validator
+{:.no_toc}

+* Will be replaced with the ToC, excluding a header {:toc}

 ## Description

 RequiredStringValidator checks that a String field is non-null and has a length > 0. (i.e. it isn't "").
 The `trim` parameter determines whether it will `String#trim()` the String before performing the length check.
 If unspecified, the String will be trimmed.

 ## Parameters